About Dina Ciraulo

-- Are you currently enrolled and have a minimum GPA of 2.5 or better?
+- Are you currently enrolled at CCSF and have a minimum GPA of 2.5 or better?

-- Have you completed an outstanding student film?
+- Have you completed a strong student film?

-- Will you be continuing at CCSF or transferring to baccalaureate institution Fall 2020?
+- Will you be continuing at CCSF or transferring to a baccalaureate granting institution in Fall 2023?

 If so, you are eligible for the Dina Ciraulo Filmmaking Scholarship.
-The Award of $500 will be announced at the 2020 City Shorts Festival.
-Note that while not a requirement, the jury will give special consideration to applicants with financial need and those from underrepresented communities.
+The award of $500 will be announced at the 2023 City Shorts Festival.
+Note that while not a requirement, the jury will give special consideration to applicants with financial need and queer filmmakers, women, and people of color.

 DEADLINE: Friday May 5, 2023 MIDNIGHT (12am) PST